Skip to content

 Bulk import from carrier Excel/CSV

 Carriers (Viettel Post, GHN, GHTK, …) hand operators monthly delivery exports.
-The lvt-cert import-shipments CLI and the POST /api/admin/shipments/import endpoint parse those files via per-carrier profiles and write rows into a dedicated shipment_history table (PK (round_id, sbd, tracking_code) — every attempt kept for audit).
+The lvt-cert import-shipments CLI and the POST /api/admin/shipments/import endpoint parse those files via per-carrier profiles and write rows into a dedicated shipment_history table (PK (round_id, sbd, tracking_code), with every attempt kept for audit).

 Config